code

 • Notice that the application uses a vulnerable Implicit Intent that does not specify the destination of the data.

 • Exploit this code to hijack the user’s session token and build another application on the same device.
-This can be done by writing the following code:
+This is done by writing the following code:

 • AndroidManifest.xml – add the ExploitActivity Activity and allow other applications to launch this Activity (exported=true) directly.
 Also, specify that the Activity should view specifically WEBVIEW actions on the OVAA app.